1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ---

 ### MOD: Adjustable Spacers

+!!! warning "Maybe Better Don't Use Adjustable Spacers"

+    The following sections about adjustable spacers are meant as an information for those who want to swap out the rigid stock ones.
+    Regarding the fact that this printer is designed for printing speeds up to 500mm/s with accelerations up to 20.000mm/s², I personally would **not** recommend using adjustable spacers, just to not add a possible source for instability.
+        If the rigid stock spacers are all of the same height/length, the bedgantry isn't somehow bent and the x-gantry is trammed in relation to the rigid bed, the ABL should successfully take care of any minor height deviances that still might occur.

 Because you can't tram the bed itself due to this rigid construction, you may want to replaced the stock spacers with springs or silicone spacers which allows tramming of the bed itself.
 It's advisable to make sure that the bolt can't turn itself loose due to the vibration, so add some sort of nut acting as a lock nut (like a nylon lock nut, a regular counter nut, a wingnut or so) to the tip of the screw underneath the bed gantry as well.